Dual carriageway: History

 In 1927 the Rome bypass was opened.
 It ran 92 km bypassing Rome to the east.
 Almost the entire length featured a dual-carriageway design.
 In the early 1930s, it was extended southward all the way to Naples and northward to Florence.
 Most of the original routing was destroyed by the Allies in World War II.

 By 1930 several US and European cities had built dual-carriageway highways, mostly to control traffic jams and/or to provide bypass routes for traffic.

 In 1932 the first German autobahn opened between Cologne and Bonn.
 It ran 21 km and became a precedent for future highways.
 Although it, like the first autostrada, did not feature a dual-carriageway design, it inspired the mass construction of future high-speed roadways.

 During the 1930s, Germany, Italy, and the Soviet Union began construction of a network of dual carriageway expressways.
 By 1942, Germany had over 3,200 km of dual carriageway roads, Italy had nearly 1300 km, and the Soviet Union had 400 km.

 What may have been the world's first long-distance intercity dual carriageway/freeway was the Queen Elizabeth Way in Southern Ontario in Canada, initially linking the large cities of Toronto and Hamilton together by 1939, with construction on this stretch of the present-day Queen Elizabeth Way beginning in 1936 as "Middle Road".
-It was gradually upgraded to a freeway from the 1950's to 1970's.
+It was gradually upgraded to a freeway from the 1950s to 1970s.

 Opened to traffic in 1940, the 160 mi Pennsylvania Turnpike was the first rural dual carriageway built in the United States.
 By 1955 several states had built dual carriageway freeways and turnpikes and in 1957 the Interstate Highway System began.
 Completed in 1994, the major highway system links all the major cities of the United States.